Non-archimedean tame topology and stably dominated types: Introduction

 A fundamental tool, imported from stability theory, will be the notion of a definable type; it will play a number of roles, starting from the definition of a point of the fundamental spaces that will concern us.
 A definable type on a definable set $V$ is a uniform decision, for each definable subset $U$ (possibly defined with parameters from larger base sets), of whether $x \in U$; here $x$ should be viewed as a kind of ideal element of $V$.
 A good example is given by any semi-algebraic function $f$ from $\Rr$ to a real variety $V$.
 Such a function has a unique limiting behavior at $\infty$: for any semi-algebraic subset $U$ of $V$, either $f(t) \in U$ for all large enough $t$, or $f(t) \notin U$ for all large enough $t$.
 In this way $f$ determines a definable type.

 One of the roles of definable types will be to be a substitute for the classical notion of a sequence, especially in situations where one is willing to refine to a subsequence.
 The classical notion of the limit of a sequence makes little sense in a saturated setting.
 In o-minimal situations it can often be replaced by the limit of a definable curve; notions such as definable compactness are defined using continuous definable maps from the field $R$ into a variety $V$.
-Now to discuss the limiting behavior of $f$ at $\infty$ (and thus to define notions such as compactness), we really require only the answer to this dichotomy - is $f(t) \in U$ for large $t$ ? - uniformly, for all $U$; i.e. knowledge of the definable type associated with $f$.
+Now to discuss the limiting behavior of $f$ at $\infty$ (and thus to define notions such as compactness), we really require only the answer to this dichotomy\tcr{\textemdash}is $f(t) \in U$ for large $t$?\tcr{\textemdash}uniformly, for all $U$; i.e. knowledge of the definable type associated with $f$.
 For the spaces we consider, curves will not always be sufficiently plentiful to define compactness, but definable types will be, and our main notions will all be defined in these terms.
+In particular the limit of a definable type on a space with a definable topology is a point whose every neighborhood is large in the sense of the definable type.

-A different example of a definable type is the generic type of the valuation ring $\Oo$, or of a closed ball $B$ of $K$, or of $V(\Oo)$ where $V$ is a smooth scheme over $\Oo$.
+A different example of a definable type is the generic type of the valuation ring $\Oo$, or of a closed ball $B$ of $K$, for $K$ a non-archimedean valued field, or of $V(\Oo)$ where $V$ is a smooth scheme over $\Oo$.
 Here again, for any definable subset $U$ of $\Aa^1$, we have $v \in U$ for all sufficiently generic $v \in V$, or else $v \notin U$ for all sufficiently generic $v \in V$; where ``sufficiently generic'' means ``having residue outside $Z_U$'' for a certain proper Zariski closed subset $Z_U$ of $V(\kk)$, depending only on $U$.
 Here $\kk$ is the residue field.
 Note that the generic type of $\Oo$ is invariant under multiplication by $\Oo^*$ and addition by $\Oo$, and hence induces a definable type on any closed ball.
 Such definable types are {\em stably dominated}, being determined by a function into objects over the residue field, in this case the residue map into $V(\kk)$.
 They can also be characterized as {\em generically stable}.
 Their basic properties were developed in \cite{hhm}; some results are now seen more easily using the general theory of $\NIP$, \cite{hp}.

 Let $V$ be an algebraic variety over a field $K$.
 A valuation or ordering on $K$ induces a topology on $K$, hence on $K^n$, and finally on $V(K)$.
 We view this topology as an object of the definable world; for any model $M$, we obtain a topological space whose set of points is $V(M)$.
 In this sense, the topology is on $V$.